manuGil/GitCoDev/gitcodev/lesson1.md

 Students are assumed to have at least basic awareness of working from the command line and navigating the directory tree, but help them if necessary.
 :::

+In the first section, we create the directory that will house the project.
+Note that depending on the environment setup, the Desktop may or may not actually be under the participants' home directory so instructor and  helpers should be ready to help learners locate it.

 ```shell
     cd ~/Desktop/